 Comparison of Protein Expression Systems

-Recombinant protein expression technology enables various downstream applications, including analysis of gene regulation, protein structure and function, protein-protein interactions and drug discovery and development.
-Using the right protein expression system for your specific application can be critical for success.
+Recombinant protein expression technology enables a variety of downstream applications, including the analysis of gene regulation, protein structure and function, protein-protein interactions, and drug discovery and development.
+Using the right protein expression system for your specific application can be critical to your success.
+The following table summarizes the benefits and challenges of each protein expression system:

 |